Dreaming381/Latios-Framework-Documentation/Core/Getting Started.md

 Framework equivalents of `ClientServerBootstrap`.
 You can further customize each type of world with the additional bootstrap interfaces provided, which you can automatically generate from the *NetCode Standard – Injection Workflow* bootstrap.
-Those bootstrap interfaces are automatically configured for Unity Transforms, which is the recommended transform system for NetCode projects in 0.10 versions.
+The *NetCode QVVS – Explicit Workflow* bootstrap is experimental.

 After the bootstrap is created, it can be [customized](Customizing%20the%20Bootstraps.md).